wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/06-block-supports-and-styles.md

 ## Conclusion

-When you're developing your blocks, it's useful to think about what appearance elements you want users to be able to edit, vs what should always apply to the block, and then either add support for them or hard code them into the relevant stylesheet file.
+When you're developing your blocks, it's useful to think about what appearance elements you want users to be able to edit, vs what should always apply to the block.
+Then you can either add the relevant support or hard code any specific styles into the relevant style file.